Youth Entrepreneur Program Powered By VentureLab Prospectus

 Exhibiting at Kid Row:

-The program culminates with participants showcasing their work as Kid Row vendors at the 17th Annual Craft Lake City DIY Festival on August 9, 2025 (12:00pm-4:00pm).
-Kid Row is a unique space for youth entrepreneurs (18 and younger) to sell, promote, and exhibit their creations at Utah’s largest local-centric art, science, and technology festival.
+The program culminates with participants showcasing their work as Kid Row vendors at the 18th Annual DIY Festival Presented By Harmons at the Utah State Fairpark Aug.
+8th, 2026 (10:00am-2:00pm).
+Kid Row is a unique space for youth entrepreneurs (18 and younger) to sell, promote, and exhibit their creations at Utah’s largest local-centric art, science and technology festival.

 Materials Stipend:

-Participants who complete all four artisan sessions will unlock a materials stipend of $250, giving them the resources to craft unique, handmade products for their small business.
-They’ll showcase and sell their creations at Kid Row on August 9, 2025—an incredible opportunity to shine as young entrepreneurs!
-Apply Now as seats are extremely limited!
+Participants who complete all five sessions will unlock a $250 materials stipend, giving them the resources to craft unique, mostly handmade products for their small business.
+Youth will showcase and sell their work at Kid Row, gaining real-world experience as young entrepreneurs in a supportive, public marketplace.

 Eligibility:

-The Youth Entrepreneur Program Powered By VentureLab is open to youth between the ages of 12 and 18 who want to create or have created a handmade small business and reside in Salt Lake County.
-Youth must have a reliable form of transportation, be able to be outside for extended amounts of time (4+ hours).
-Youth who apply may apply with up to one other youth business partner.
-Craft Lake City reserves the right to reject any applications which do not fall within or meet our guidelines.
+The Youth Entrepreneur Program Powered By VentureLab is open to youth between the ages of 12 and 18 who want to create or have created a handmade small business and reside in Utah.
+Youth must have a reliable form of transportation and be able to be outside for extended amounts of time (4+ hours).
+Youth may apply with up to one other youth business partner.
+Craft Lake City reserves the right to reject any applications which do not fall within or meet these guidelines.

 Original Work Regulation: